Cooperative Operation of the Fleet Operator and Incentive-aware Customers in an On-demand Delivery System: A Bi-level Approach: Conclusion

 \section{Conclusion}

-Considering the delivery time flexibility on the vehicle routing problem, this paper proposes a bi-level optimization framework to characterize the vehicle routing problem with flexible time windows for the first time.
-Due to the inherent difficulties of bi-level optimization model, we aim to exactly reformulate the bi-level vehicle routing problem as a single-level vehicle routing problem by exploiting the power of KKT optimality condition.
-As a result, the single-level vehicle routing problem is a MIP problem.
-Besides, an efficient algorithm combining the merits of Lagrangian dual decomposition method and Benders decomposition method, is devised to solve the resultant single-level vehicle routing problem.
-Finally, to evaluate the performance of the proposed bi-level optimization model and the solution method, extensive numerical experiments are conducted, which validate the effectiveness of proposed bi-level model on the operation cost saving of fleet operator and the delivery fee reduction of customers, and the efficacy of proposed solution algorithm on computation speed.
+Considering the delivery time flexibility of customers, this paper proposes a bi-level optimization framework to characterize the cooperation between the fleet operator and incentive-aware customers for the first time, in which the fleet operator provides price discounts in exchange of customers' time flexibility.
+Due to the inherent difficulties of bi-level optimization model, we aim to exactly reformulate the bi-level vehicle routing problem as a single-level MIP by exploiting the power of KKT optimality condition.
+In addition, a solution method with low computation complexity is proposed to solve the resulting single-level vehicle routing problem.
+Finally, to evaluate the performance of the proposed bi-level optimization model and the solution method, we carry out extensive numerical experiments, which validate the performance of proposed bi-level model on the operation cost saving of fleet operator and the delivery fee reduction of customers, and the efficacy of proposed solution algorithm in computation speed.